Catherinerezi/Bank-Churn-Analysis/README.md

 **Cumulative Gain shows** how many churners we can catch if we only contact the highest-risk customers first.
 Our curve climbs far above the random baseline, meaning a small, focused campaign can recover most churn risk without messaging everyone.

+We built with a leak-proof pipeline (fit on train only, stratified split, one hot + scaling), then computed gains on the held-out test set to make the curve reflects true generalization.

 <p align="center">
   <img src="https://github.com/Catherinerezi/Bank-Churn-Analysis/blob/main/assets/CumulativeGain.png" alt="Cumulative Gain: model vs baseline" width="560">
 </p>